jmschindele/group_project_2/README.md

   * When finished with the application you may navigate to the main page and log out.

   ### New User
-  * Upon opening the application you will see the login screen.
+  * Upon opening the application you will be automatically navigated to a screen that has a login button.
+  * Click this button to enter the login portal.
   * Click on the New User button which will navigate you to the new user creation screen.
   * Enter the username and password you would like to use.
   * Once sumbit is struck the new account is saved and the you will be taken to the information form.